-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 In line with international business centres throughout the globe, Bermuda continues to take steps to ensure that it complies with its international obligations and remains recognised as a jurisdiction in which parties can conduct business without fear of sanctions or reputational issues.

+We may also see an increase in the use of a hybrid approach of structuring a transaction which uses a scheme of arrangement to effect a merger.

-None of the foregoing is expected to specifically impact on M&A activity.
+None of the foregoing is expected to specifically impact on M&A activity itself.
 There is neither an expectation of relevant legislative reform nor expected greater levels of scrutiny of foreign direct investment (which is already the subject of longstanding and well-understood legislation).

+What has been a notable development is the increasing levels at which shareholders have been willing to exercise appraisal rights.
+This means that companies will need to put an even bigger focus on ensuring that stated fair value is defensible.
+Furthermore, to the extent matters of fair value are litigated, we would expect to see development of Bermuda caselaw on matters for which there is more than one reasonable interpretation as to the application of the relevant statute.

 9 Tips and traps